Health Savings Account (HSA)

 - Depending on what kind of care you’re getting, you may or may not have to make a payment while you’re at the doctor’s office.

-- If you do need to make a payment for health care before you leave the clinic, expect the price tag up front to be bigger than it was with your HMO or PPO.
+- If you do need to make a payment for health care before you leave the clinic, expect the price tag up front to be bigger than it was with your HMO.
 But don’t freak out about it!

 - Pay for your visit in one of two ways.